-Threaded Attachment Point
+Threaded Attachment Point Use

-Remember to use extreme caution when using a threaded item such as an eyebolt or a hoist ring as a single attachment point!

-Never rotate or spin an object being lifted with a single threaded attachment point.
-The lifting attachment may unthread and the object may fall.
+- Remember to use extreme caution when using a threaded item such as an eyebolt or a hoist ring as a single attachment point, - Never allow an object lifted by a single threaded attachment point to spin!

-Shim Usage

-Eye Alignment
+Align Eye with the Plane of the Pull

 To use eyebolts with an angular load, the loading must be in line with the plane of the eye.
 This may not always happen when installing eyebolts.
 Look at this shape and imagine two slings connected to each eyebolt shown from the top.
 You can see that the top eyebolt would be in line with the plane if two slings were attached.
 The bottom eyebolt ended up out of plane when tightened against the seating surface.

-Shim Use Overview
+Shims May be Used to Align Eyebolts

-If the shoulder seats flush and the eyebolt is not in the plane of pull shims may be used to align the eye with the plane of pull.
+If the shoulder seats flush, and the eyebolt is not in the plane of pull, shims may be used to align the eye with the plane of pull.
 When using shims, use the minimum thickness that will orient the eye in the plane of the pull.
 The total thickness of shims must never exceed one thread pitch.
 The thread pitch represents one full revolution or rotation of the shank.
 If there are 16 threads per inch, then the thread pitch is 1/16th inch.

-Determine Thickness
+Determining Shim Thickness

-In order to determine shim thickness we must determine how much rotation is required.
+In order to determine shim thickness, we must determine how much rotation is required.
 How far would this eyebolt have to rotate in order to line up in the plane of pull?
 It must rotate 1/4 of a turn.
 How much shim would that require?
 One quarter of the thread pitch would orient the eyebolt in line to the plane of pull.

-yebolt in line $\frac{1}{4}$

-V_A Turn

 For the eyebolt noted previously with a thread pitch of 1/16th inch, total shim thickness would be 1/64th inch.

-Incorrect Usage
+Incorrect Use of Shims to Align Eye

 This is an example of shims being used incorrectly.
 Do you see the problem with this eyebolt installation?

-The total shim thickness is more than the thread pitch.
-Category 2 and Cab-Operated Category 3 Crane Safety Student Guide
+The total shim thickness is more than the thread

+pitch.